-Following is a typical specification example for a belt-driven centrifugal fan in Application Category BV-3: "Each fan shall be vibration tested before shipping, as an assembly, in accordance with AMCA 204-05.
+The following is a typical specification example for a belt-driven centrifugal fan in Application Category BV-3:

+Each fan shall be vibration tested before shipping, as an assembly, in accordance with AMCA 204-20.
 Each assembled fan shall be test run at the factory at the specified fan RPM.
 Vibration signatures shall be taken on each fan bearing in the horizontal, vertical, and axial directions.
-The maximum allowable fan vibration level shall be 0.15 in./sec. peak velocity, filter-in, at the fan RPM when the fan is rigidly mounted."
+The maximum allowable fan vibration level shall be 0.15 in./sec. peak velocity, filter-in, at the fan RPM when the fan is rigidly mounted.
+The manufacturer shall submit a vibration signature report for each fan tested.